How to Write a Business Plan for a Loan

 Organization and Management

-Every company has a hierarchy structure that begins with a Director or CEO, all the way down to general employees.
+Every venture has a hierarchy structure that begins with a Director or CEO, all the way down to general employees.

 Marketing and Sales Management

-Every business needs to be able to get their product or service in front of customers.
+Every company needs to be able to get their product or service in front of customers.